 - "During some of my contacts with the public to obtain scenic trail agreements, I discovered that most did not know about the Ozark Trail.
 We need to inform the public."

 The Ozark Trail continues to grow.
-Since 1991 two major sections have been added the Wappapello and North Fork, while three other sections were extended: Taum Sauk, Karkaghne, and Courtois.
-Following the founding of the Ozark Trail Association in 2002, the Middle Fork section was completed in November 2005, allowing for 225 miles of through-trail at the heart of the system.
+Since 1991 two major sections have been added: the Wappapello and North Fork, while three other sections were extended: Taum Sauk, Karkaghne, and Courtois.
+Following the founding of the Ozark Trail Association in 2002, the Middle Fork section was completed in November 2005, allowing at that time for 225 miles of thru-trail at the heart of the system.
 (This section was re-named as the Middle Fork-John Roth Memorial after the untimely death of OTA founder John Roth in 2009).
-And of the 45 miles of trail added by the OTA, most were constructed by volunteers.
-We continue to expand and maintain the Ozark Trail.

 April 29th, 2006 was proclaimed "Ozark Trail Day" by Missouri's governor and in May of 2008, a portion of the OT was designated a National Recreational Trail.
-Our volunteers and organization have been honored with awards from the U.S. Forest Service and others and helping to realize John Roth's vision that a vital volunteer organization could take the Ozark Trail to the next level.
+Our volunteers and organization have been honored with awards from the U.S. Forest Service and others and are helping to realize John Roth's vision of a vital volunteer organization to take the Ozark Trail to the next level.
+In 2011, the Ozark Trail was nominated by the U.S. Department of the Interior for America's Great Outdoors Initiative.
+And in 2013, Missouri was named Best Trails State at the International Trails Symposium - this is due in part to the increasing popularity of the Ozark Trail and our dedicated volunteers.
 Stay tuned as the OT continues to grow.